-Anna Atkins (1799-1871) eventually contributed three volumes containing 433 photographic images, completing Photographs of British Algae, Cyanotype Impressions by 1853.
+Anna Atkins (1799-1871) eventually contributed three volumes containing over 400 photographic images, completing Photographs of British Algae, Cyanotype Impressions by 1853.
 The ten-year project reserved her a place not only within the gift register of the Royal Society, but also in photography’s hall of fame.
 This donation was the first photographically illustrated book, preceding Talbot’s Pencil of Nature, published in 1844.

 The Royal Society Library and Archives are an accessible treasure trove of scientific history.
 It is quite easy to lose yourself in obscure books of 1827 Society meeting reports or carefully preserved letters to Fellows exchanged two centuries ago.
 The register of gifts is another intriguing repository of generosity from individuals wishing to donate their contribution to scientific progress.
 This is where Anna Atkins made photographic history.
 Looking through the gift register from 1831 to 1844, it was clear that donations from women were extremely rare.

 In a previous visit to the Royal Society Library I had researched the extensive correspondence of Sir John Herschel, particularly in connection with stereoscopic photography of the moon.
 Herschel’s many photographic interests included the invention of the cyanotype process in 1842.
 The method was adopted by Anna, and by the following year she had produced the first part of the volume we had come to see.